ArchiveBox/ArchiveBox/README.md

 You can tweak parameters like screenshot size, file paths, timeouts, etc. in `archive.py`.
 You can also tweak the outputted html index in `index_template.html`.
 It just uses python format strings (not a proper templating engine like jinja2), which is why the CSS is double-bracketed `{{...}}`.

+**Live Updating:** (coming soon)

+It's possible to pull links via the pocket API instead of downloading an html export.
+Once I write a script to do that, we can stick this in `cron` and have it auto-update on it's own.

+For now you just have to download `ril_export.html` and run `archive.py` each time it updates.
+The script will run fast subsequent times because it only downloads new links that haven't been archived already.

 ## Publishing Your Archive